9 Battle-Tested Tactics to Create Unique Content

 So yeah, we’re about to create unique content.
 But what’s that supposed to mean?
 What is it really?
 And why is it so damn challenging?

 You need expert knowledge to create content that truly adds value.
-But how often do you have fast access to your company’s top minds or experts?
+But how often do you have fast access to your company’s top minds or industry experts?
 They’re busy, you’re busy, and suddenly your “unique” content is based on the same old publicly available info everyone else is using.
+This reliance on common sources often means your content isn't truly fresh content.

 Then there’s the time crunch.
 You need to produce content faster than your competitors.
-When you’re under pressure to publish three blog posts this week, you need to find new ways to create that unique content.
+When you’re under pressure to publish three blog posts this week, you need to find new ways to create that unique content, perhaps even for things like compelling product descriptions.

 9 tactics to create unique content

-Here are 9 unique, new approaches to creating content that stands out in that sea of sameness.
+Here are 9 unique, new approaches to content creation that stands out in that sea of sameness.

 Here's a trick I've used countless times: take a hot topic in your industry and flip it on its head.
 Let's say everyone's talking about "10 Ways to Streamline Your B2B Sales Process."
 Great.
 Now, how about you write "5 'Efficient' Sales Tactics That Are Actually Costing You Deals"?